Justin Chambers: Personal life

 In 1993, he married Keisha Chambers, a former model agency booker.
 The two met while Chambers was working for ad campaigns for Calvin Klein and Keisha was working at a modeling agency.
 They have five children: Isabella (b.
 December 1994), twins Maya and Kaila (b.
 June 1997), Eva (b.
 March 1999), and Jackson (b.
 January 2002).
 They have adopted two rescue dogs and own a beagle.

 Chambers is involved with the nonprofit organization Pentecostal Christian Church mission Dream Center of Los Angeles.
 In late January 2008, he revealed that he suffered from a sleep disorder and had checked himself into UCLA Medical Center to treat exhaustion after a period of only two hours of sleep each week.
-Chambers practices hot yoga at the 94th percentile.
+Chambers practices hot yoga.